Opening Hours:

 • Postal Address: If secure messaging, fax or email are not possible, please post to the doctor at PROSPER PAEDIATRICS, 120 KENSINGTON ROAD, TOORAK GARDENS SA 5065.

-For New Patient inquiries and to submit an appointment request -
+Please click on the following link for information about New Patient inquiries and to submit an appointment request -

 Urgent appointments, requests, concerns, emergencies & after-hours: